 Climb aboard a Wellington treasure

 With its brilliant red livery and incredible views over the capital, the Wellington Cable Car is one of the most striking and iconic images you will see.
-But unlike most quirky artefacts from the 19th century, this one is still used by commuters every day - which is perhaps testament to both its engineers and its role in Wellington history.
+But unlike most quirky artefacts from the 19th century, this one—rebuilt as a funicular in 1978-79—is still used by commuters every day.

 Where does the cable car go?